 In the recent Inversant study, we delved into the top struggles and barriers low-income college students experience getting to and through college.
 The results were shocking.

-While costs and money are a huge part of the challenges students face, it isn’t the only one.
+While costs and money are a huge part of the challenges students face, they aren’t the only ones.
 The odds are stacked against lower-income students from the very start.

 Personally, knowing what challenges I faced beforehand, helped me find resources to better support myself on my college path.

 Through Inversant’s research, you can do the same.